hamzaadalmis/bugzonegames.com/README.md

 ## What is this project?

-This project is bugzonegames.com website for using with Netlify.
+This repository is used for bugzonegames.com website building with Netlify.

 ## Contributing